 For admission to graduate studies an applicant must have received a baccalaureate degree from a regionally accredited institution.
 Ordinarily, an entering student must have completed satisfactorily a minimum of course work in designated areas, the specific courses and amount of work depending upon the field of advanced study.
 In some cases, programs are designed for individuals who are seeking to change professions.
-For specific information, you should review the specific program of interest found in detailed sections of this bulletin.
+For specific information, students should review the specific program of interest found in detailed sections of this bulletin.

-Although no specific undergraduate grade point average is a requirement for admission, it is expected that candidates for admission shall have maintained average or above-average performance during their undergraduate years.
+Although no specific undergraduate grade point average is a requirement for admission, it is expected that candidates for admission shall have maintained average or above-average performance during their undergraduate years, and thus demonstrate a capacity for successfully completing graduate work.